 For some things, it’s the size that matters.
 But we already know the size – nine inches.
 So, what we have to pay closer attention to is the shape.
 A round 9-inch cake is going to offer a lot more servings than an oval 9-inch cake, for example.

-Follow this chart for a better understanding of how 9-inch cake shapes affect serving sizes.
+Follow this chart for a better understanding of how shapes can affect cake serving sizes.

 The last thing to consider is the slices themselves.
 There are two things to remember: how the cake is cut and how big the slices are.